Heidelberg: Sustainable shopping

 If you're on the outlook for herbs, remedies, bodycare and food items based on ingredients described by medieval healer nun Hildegard of Bingen pay a visit to the Marone herbalist shop on Bautzner Landstraße directly located at the east-bound tram stop Pulsnitzer Straße.
 Not all of the products on sale (which among others include chestnut products and a small selection of biodynamic wine) in this small specialist shop are certified organic though.

-Surrounding the church natural and organic bodycare products can be found at Touch of Nature beauty parlour cum shop in Böhmische Straße east of Görlitzer Straße.
-Note that also this shop is closed on weekends.
+Leaving the tram tracks and entering the more pedestrian-friendly quartier natural and organic bodycare products can be found at the Touch of Nature beauty parlour cum shop in Böhmische Straße east of Rothenburger Straße.
+Note that this shop is closed on weekends.

 If you follow Böhmische Straße until it ends at Alaunstraße.
 A luminous blue wall indicates the location of the Geldschneider & Co. steam-punk workshop.
 Among others you will find beautiful jewellery made from recycled parts of abandoned analog wrist watches.
 The place has somewhat erratic opening hours, so step by when nearby (if you need to plan ahead: Saturdays seem a safe bet).
 If closed during regular German shop opening hours you may call the phone number given on the entrance door.